MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 - AzureAD incident response module
 - The Get-AzureADPSPermissions.ps1 script from GitHub

-PowerShell is the easiest tool and does not require you to modify anything on the tenancy.
+PowerShell is the easiest tool and does not require you to modify anything in the tenancy.
 We are going to base our investigation on the public documentation from the Illicit Consent Grant attack.

 Run `Get-AzureADPSPermissions.ps1`, to export all of the OAuth consent grants and OAuth apps for all users in your tenancy into a *.csv* file.
 See the [Prerequisites](#prerequisites) section to download and run the `Get-AzureADPSPermissions` script.